Jamshedpur: Contemporary

 In April 1979, Jamshedpur experienced a deadly Hindu-Muslim violence influenced by the presence of Hindu and Muslim communal forces.
 It was the first major riot on the occasion of Ram Navami.
 108 people were killed in the riot, among whom 79 Muslims and 25 Hindus were identified.
 A notable figure among the victims was Zaki Anwar, a popular secularist.
+Aftermath of the riot, Muslim-populated suburbs expanded in the north.

 Legend has it that in the late 1980s when the state government proposed a law to end the Tatas' administration of Jamshedpur and bring the city under a municipality, the local populace rose in protest and defeated the government's proposal.
 In 2005, a similar proposal was once again put up by lobbying politicians.
 The target audience was the working class.
 A large majority sided with the government and set up protest meetings outside the East-Singhbhum Deputy Commissioner's office.
 However, the objective was never achieved and Jamshedpur remains without a municipality.

 On 15 November 2000, Jamshedpur became part of new state called Jharkhand.
 There are wide roads, shady trees on the roadside, Dimna Dam for drinking water supply near the city, 24-hour uninterrupted electricity supply.
 Apart from this, many national level institutes like Shavak Nanavati Technical Institute, National Institute of Technology, National Metallurgy Laboratory, MGM Medical College, Al Kabir Polytechnic College are operating here.
 At present, Tata Steel is the country's largest private steel production company producing 11 million tons of steel.
 Jamshedpur is the only city in the country whose basic facilities are taken care of by a private company.